• Blog

 • systems for booking tickets, hotels, etc.

-Are there any disadvantages of web-based mobile apps?
+Are there any disadvantages of mobile web app development?
 Definitely yes.
 Just as in any other case when we are talking about some kinds of software products or technologies.

 So, the disadvantages of such applications are: